 Potential first-time Western Conference All-Stars

 • Adams is the anchor and rim protector of the NBA's best defence.
-His points, rebounds, assists and steals per game averages are the best of his 6-year career, he's top-three in offensive rebounds and top-10 in win shares.
+His points, rebounds, assists and steals per game averages are the best of his 6-year career, he's top-three in offensive rebounds and just outside the top-10 in win shares.

 • Fox is one of two potential Kings players that could make their All-Star debut this season.
-He's top 10 in the NBA in assists per game and is the second-leading scorer on a team that has shocked the NBA thus far, sitting in at the No. 8 seed in the West as of now.
+He's top 10 in the NBA in assists per game and is the second-leading scorer on a team that has shocked the NBA thus far, sitting just outside the final playoff spot in the West.

 • Harris should surely be a first-time All-Star this year.
-His 21.6 points and shooting percentages from the field and three are the best of his 8-year career and he's leading the Clippers in scoring and rebounding.
-LA is sitting at fifth in the West and much of that is based on the play of Harris, who's been their best player all season.
+His 21.0 points and shooting percentages from the field and three are the best of his 8-year career and he's leading the Clippers in scoring and rebounding.
+LA is sitting at eighth in the West and much of that is based on the play of Harris, who's been their best player all season.

 • Hield is the leading scorer on a Kings' team that is performing way ahead of schedule.
 He's top-five in 3-pointers made in the NBA and his points, rebounds and assists averages are all career-bests.
 He's also shooting a career-high from the field and from long range.